marcelm/cutadapt/doc/guide.rst

 Linked adapters (combined 5' and 3' adapter)
 --------------------------------------------

-If your sequence of interest ist “framed” by a 5' and a 3' adapter, and you want to remove both adapters, then you may want to use a *linked adapter*.
+If your sequence of interest is “framed” by a 5' and a 3' adapter, and you want to remove both adapters, then you may want to use a *linked adapter*.
 A linked adapter combines a 5' and a 3' adapter.
 By default, the adapters are not anchored, but in many cases, you should anchor the 5’ adapter by prefixing it with ``^``.